sjgrider256/Seed_Sense/README.md

 git clone https://github.com/sjgrider256/Seed_Sense.git
 ```

+4. Navigate to your root directory

-4. Install dependencies.
+5. Install dependencies.
 This process may take 10-20 minutes depending on your machine

 ```bash
 pip install -r requirements.txt
 ```

-5. Manually upload (drag and drop) your orthomosaic `.tif` file to "Seed_Sense/Data/Geotiffs"
+6. Manually upload (drag and drop) your orthomosaic `.tif` file to "Seed_Sense/Data/Geotiffs"

    Note: A downsized sample GeoTIFF is included by default for demonstration purposes.
 Delete and replace this file to generate predictions on your own orthomosaic.